soleneferon/my_own_repo_emissions_solene/README.md

 # ENE425 Emissions Personal App
-Emissions DB collector for ENE425
+Emissions DB collector for ENE425: [Emissions calculator](http://ene425.gabrielfuentes.org/login?next=%2F)

 ## App Development Journal

 ### WEEK 5 - Task 1: Cloud environment
-_In Week 1 of development, we did our best to get everybody set up with Github and Heroku accounts as well as develop a group chat forum where we could stay connected and strategize around each week's tasks._
+_The App Developement set up the environment
+The Diary Team set up the README structure and project management setup The Emissions methodology crew start identifying sources and uploaded to diary when accepted in GitHub environment._

 I learned to:
 1. Set a cooperative codind environment and manage a project in GitHub